Oscilloscopes

 Acquisition Status

-You can determine the current state of an acquisition by looking at the acquisition status icon, located in the Horizontal & Acq. header of an oscilloscope panel.
+You can determine the current state of an acquisition by looking at the acquisition status icon.
+The acquisition status icon is in the Horizontal & Acq. header of an oscilloscope panel.

 - The acquisition uses the peak detect sample mode.